profsmith89/ctps/_sources/chap10.md

 But this is where things get tricky.
 Let's assume that our hash table uses strings as keys.
 How long does it take to do string matching to verify that the stored value is associated with the input key?
 Aargh!
 We know this.
 In the best case, it is proportional to the length of the string.
 If we do brute-force string matching during our hash table lookup, the computational complexity of the operation is not $O(1)$, but $O(sizeOfTheInputString)$.

 This annoying wrinkle is why most hash table implementations, including [dictionaries in Python](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), require you to use immutable types for the hash table keys.
 Briefly, an object of an immutable type allows the Python interpreter to use the starting address of that object in memory as a small hash of the object.
-The cases we would need to enumerate to convince ourselves that this comparison would suffice to identify a hash collision would make this description even more tedious than it has already become.
+The cases we would need to enumerate to convince ourselves that this comparison suffices to identify a hash collision would make this description even more tedious than it has already become.
 And luckily, we're not here to build a working hash-table data type.
 We just want to use one and understand when we'll get good performance from it.

 ## Collision resolution